-Device Type Certificate management tab BACnet/SC Hub Connections > BACnet/SC Port i-Vu® Pro interface Connections > Configure tab > Manage Certificates i-Vu® XT or TruVuTM router Connections > BACnet/SC Port
+Device Type Certificate management tab BACnet/SC Hub Connections > BACnet/SC Port I-Vu® Pro interface Connections > Configure tab > Manage Certificates I-Vu® XT or TruVuTM router Connections > BACnet/SC Port

 - 1 Create Keystore: If a keystore has not yet been created, update the five Certificate Name fields (Name, Organization, City, State, Country) as desired, then click Create Keystore. - 2 Create Certificate Signing Request (CSR): Update the five certificate Name fields (Name, Organization, City, State, Country) as desired, then click Download CSR.
-A .csr file will be created and downloaded to your PC. - Sign the CSR: Send the .csr file to be signed by the manager of the BACnet/SC network's signing CA. If you are using self-signed certificates, see To sign a Certificate Signing Request using Keystore Explorer (page 243). - 4 Upload the CSR response: When you receive the CSR response file, click Upload and select the .cer response file.
-The Certificate Authority will be added to the certificate table, and the operational certificate's information and expiration date will be updated.
+A .csr file is created and downloaded to your PC. - 3 Sign the CSR: Send the .csr file to be signed by the manager of the BACnet/SC network's signing CA. If you are using self-signed certificates, see To sign a Certificate Signing Request using Keystore Explorer (page 250). - 4 Upload the CSR response files: You will receive either one or two files from your Certificate Authority (CA) manager to upload to your device.
+If you receive two files, one is the CA certificate, and the other is the operational certificate.
+If only one file is provided, it contains both the CA and the operational certificate.
+For each file you receive, click Upload and select the file to upload.
+After uploading, the CA is listed in the certificate table, and the operational certificate details and expiration date are updated accordingly.